Surveying: Techniques

 Surveyors determine the position of objects by measuring angles and distances.
 The factors that can affect the accuracy of their observations are also measured.
 They then use this data to create vectors, bearings, coordinates, elevations, areas, volumes, plans and maps.
 Measurements are often split into horizontal and vertical components to simplify calculation.

-GPS and astronomic measurements also need measurement of a time component.
+GPS and astronomical measurements also need measurement of a time component.

 Distance measurement

 Example of modern equipment for surveying (Field-Map technology): GPS, laser rangefinder and field computer allows surveying as well as cartography (creation of map in real-time) and field data collection.

 Before EDM (Electronic Distance Measurement) laser devices, distances were measured using a variety of means.
 In pre-colonial America Natives would use the "bow shot" as a distance reference ("as far as an arrow can slung out of a bow", or "flights of a Cherokee long bow").
 Europeans used chains with links of a known length such as a Gunter's chain, or measuring tapes made of steel or invar.
 To measure horizontal distances, these chains or tapes were pulled taut to reduce sagging and slack.
 The distance had to be adjusted for heat expansion.
 Attempts to hold the measuring instrument level would also be made.
 When measuring up a slope, the surveyor might have to "break" (break chain) the measurement- use an increment less than the total length of the chain.
 Perambulators, or measuring wheels, were used to measure longer distances but not to a high level of accuracy.
 Tacheometry is the science of measuring distances by measuring the angle between two ends of an object with a known size.
-It was sometimes used before to the invention of EDM where rough ground made chain measurement impractical.
+It was sometimes used before the invention of EDM where rough ground made chain measurement impractical.